 So if you think I’m ok with bashing the church, you’re about to get an earful from me.
 I’m personally sick of watching friends whose political agendas seem married to hating any form of morality or moral code.
 On my Facebook page, they blame Christians as the sole cause for every evil in the world: racism, sexual discrimination, global warming, etc.

 Those attacks are from the spiritually ignorant.
 I can deal with them.
 But people who say they love the church but put it down, whether in conversations or through books and podcasts denigrating it to further their careers are really sending me over the edge!

 I agree the church has focused too much on the “unholy trinity” of cussing, smoking and drinking while ignoring bigger “heart issues”.
 That’s why the world calls us hypocrites.
 They know we’re not as sanctified as we pretend to be, and that a lot of ugly stuff still lurks hidden in our hearts.

-I’ll confess, I have said a few bad words in my time.
+I’ll confess, I’m a hypocrite.
+I have said a few bad words in my time.
 My car in particular will never get saved because of my bad testimony of occasionally cursing while driving.

-And while I admit I’m nobody special, there is a big difference in me and those who would sanction a wholesale exodus from the local church.
+While I admit I’m nobody special, there’s a big difference in me and those who would sanction a wholesale exodus from the local church.

 The biggest difference is I’m still in the church.

 And let me be transparent for a moment.
 It really kind of ticks me off when Christians talk about “leaving the church but not their faith”, as if there’s any Biblical precedent for living that way.